mj5661/eatstro-1/README.md

 # How to submit your solution:

 - Please clone this repo.
+You can click on "Use this template" button to do so.
 - Please complete the tasks.
 - Once done, please share your repo with us on [people@cookstro.com](mailto:people@cookstro.com).
 - We will contact you back within 48 hours.